statnmap/hugo-statnmap-theme/README.md

     banner = "banners/placeholder.png"

+Credit: [digitalcraftsman]

+A thumbnail will be used for the recent_articles list in the sidebar as well as in the normal list of articles.
+If you want a specific thumbnail instead of the banner croped, you can define it by entering the relative path to the thumbnail.

+    thmubnail = "banners/thumbnail.png"

 This way you can store them either next to the content file or in the `static` folder.

+Credit: [statnmap]

 ## Mathematical equations